neighborhoods/Prefab/README.md

 # Configuring your PHPStorm
 * Use PHPStorm >= 2018.2 (correctly auto-formats YAML, auto-completes traits)
 * Get the Symfony plugin.
+* Enable the plugin in "File -> Settings -> Languages & Framework -> PHP -> Symfony"
 * Change the plugin to generate the `PSR-4` interface DI service names by context clicking a `PHP` file > `Create Service` (at the bottom) > `Settings` > copy and paste the following > `Save`.
 ```javascript
 var className = args.className;